During class one day looking around the room bored out of my mind.

-I started doing reach on what I was going through to find that my problem had a name, Trichotillomania: Which is a compulsive desire to pull out one's hair.
+I started doing research on what I was going through to find that my problem had a name, Trichotillomania: Which is a compulsive desire to pull out one's hair.

 Knowing this I decided to read up as much information I could to fix the problem.
 I experimented with a few different solutions and read up on others having the same problem as me.
 With enough will power and understanding I was able to grow my eyelashes past a length I'd never gotten before, But it did not stop me from pulling them right back out.

 Hair pulling of any sort can be linked to the same compulsive action as nail biting.